Xon77/Live4Life/README.md

 * initializing a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms,

 * initializing a collection of thousands of mono and stereo buffers of max.
-2 GB, hierarchically organized by category in dozens of folders (:warning: to play easily with sound files, prepare a collection organized with subfolders and labelled e.g. like this : `DR Kick`, `DR Snare`, `DR Hat`, `IN Bass`, `IN Gong`, `IN Piano`, `EL Fire`, `El Earth`, `EL water` ...)
+2 GB, hierarchically organized by category in dozens of folders (:warning: to play easily with sound files, prepare one folder gathering a collection of subfolders labelled e.g. like this : `DR Kick`, `DR Snare`, `DR Hat`, `IN Bass`, `IN Gong`, `IN Piano`, `EL Fire`, `El Earth`, `EL water` ...),

-* opening a GUI with a Sequence view for the composition and the Global view for the performance,
+* opening a GUI with different tabs like a Sequence view for the composition and the Global view for the performance (see below figures), as well as views for global multichannel and ambisonic effects,

-* initializing a pattern function, that triggers sound events with different parameters for each track, and a routine updating the GUI.
+* initializing a pattern function, that triggers sound events with sequences of parameters for each track, and a routine updating the GUI.

 In order to launch the tool, follow the instructions of the file `0 Live Q` in the [folder](/4Live4Life_Project) `4Live4Life_Project`.